Hon. Thomas L. Willhite, Jr. (Ret.)

 “Some mediators like to be very heavy handed with the parties – as if they’re trying the case – but Justice Willhite makes it very clear that he’s not the fact finder.
 He’s not going to push anybody toward a settlement.
 He’s just trying to get the parties to reach a number they believe can help resolve the case.”

 “Justice Willhite has a terrific sense of humor.
-Sometimes when everything is really tense on Zoom, he’ll crack a joke and everybody just becomes at ease.
-And cases where people are at ease settle.
-His approach to mediation is kind and non-pompous.
-And that’s wonderful because our clients enter the process very often scared, confused, maybe even distrustful.
-And he really puts them at ease.
+Sometimes when everything is really tense on Zoom, he’ll crack a joke and everybody becomes at ease.
+And cases where people are at ease, settle.
+His approach to mediation is kind and non-pompous, And that’s wonderful because our clients enter the process very often scared, confused, maybe even distrustful.
+He really puts them at ease.
 He does a great job of that.”

 “Justice Willhite’s distinguished background on the trial court and appellate bench means that his evaluative work during mediations is especially impactful.
 His level of expertise is very, very high.
 He was at the highest echelons of our profession, and when somebody like that speaks, they carry a lot of credibility.”